getsolus/help-center-docs/packaging/package.yml/en.md

 **%cabal_configure** | Runs cabal configure with prefix, libdir, etc. and ensures the necessary package.conf.d is copied to the correct location.
-**%cabal_build** | Runs cabal build with `%JOBS%` **%cabal_install** | Runs cabal copy to `$installdir` **%cabal_register** | Runs cabal regiter to generate a pkg-config for package and version, then installs the conf file.
+**%cabal_build** | Runs cabal build with `%JOBS%` **%cabal_install** | Runs cabal copy to `$installdir` **%cabal_register** | Runs cabal register to generate a pkg-config for package and version, then installs the conf file.

 #### Meson Actionable Macros